Unit Testing for Spring MVC Controllers

 Getting Ready

-We can get the required testing dependencies by adding the following dependency declarations to the POM file of our example application:
+We can pull in the test dependencies by adding the following declarations to the pom.xml of our example application:

 <dependency>